cpp-johnny/competitive/README.md

 All my solutions to codeforces, codebreakerxyz, kattis, cses and project euler.
 I will try my best to attempt it all in C++

-At the beginning of each directory there will be a markdown file tittled `0thinkingProcess.md` which documments my thinking process and planning/learning points when doing the questions.
+At the beginning of each directory there will be a markdown file tittled `0thinkingProcess.md` which documments my thinking process/planning and learning points when doing the questions.

 If you find any errors or would like to suggest more efficient/better solutions, feel free to make a pull request!